ioBroker/ioBroker.js-controller/doc/SCHEMA.md

 #### enum

-* common.children - (optional) array of children IDs (children have to be objects of type enum)
+* children - (optional) array of children IDs (children have to be objects of type enum)
 * common.members - (optional) array of member IDs (members should be objects of type device, channel or state)